Toriality/Toriality/README.md

 - 👋 I’m Pedro, but you can call me <a href="https://github.com/Toriality">@Toriality</a> - or simply Tori
 - 👀 Programming is my passion! :) I'm working on my Portfolio Website and ScratchBook (a free online notepad site)
 - 🌱 What I'm learning?
-Well, currently I'm doing this Web Development course from Angela Yu.
-I'm also improving my skills in React and Redux frameworks by redesigning my first web project, ScratchBook.
+Well, currently I'm doing this <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/">Web Development course from Angela Yu</a>.
+I'm also improving my skills in React and Redux frameworks by redesigning my first web project, <a href="https://my-scratch-book.herokuapp.com">ScratchBook</a>.
 In the future, I will start making desktop applications using ElectronJS.

 <!---
 Toriality/Toriality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.